Abdirahman Omar Osman

-Abdirahman Omar Osman (also known as Abdirahman Yariisow and Engineer Yarisow; 16 August 1965 – 1 August 2019) was a Somali politician who was the Governor of Banaadir and Mayor of Mogadishu.
-Abdirahman Omar Osman, also known as Eng.
-Yarisow, was involved in Somali politics for the last 12 years of his life.
-He served the Government of Somalia as a senior advisor, Minister of Information twice, Minister of Treasury, spokesperson of the government, Senior Media & Strategic Communications Advisor and Senior Advisor & Spokesperson of the Office of the President.
+Abdirahman Omar Osman (also known as Abdirahman Yariisow and Engineer Yarisow; 16 August 1965 – 1 August 2019) was a Somali politician who was the Governor of Banaadir.
+He then served as a Mayor of Mogadishu in 2018 until his assassination in 2019.

 Early life

 Abdirahman Omar Osman was born on 16 August 1965 in the district of Hodan, Mogadishu.
 Osman obtained a BSc in Civil Engineering from the Somali National University before fleeing the Civil War in 1991 and arriving as a refugee in London.
 There he received an NVQ Level 2 in Business Administration and a Certificate of Higher Education in computing at a college.
 He then earned a master's degree from the University of Westminster in 2004, and served as a Labour Party councilor.
 He was granted corporate membership of the UK Chartered Institute of Housing in 2006.
 In 2008, he returned to Somalia to help rebuild the country after the war.